-Alongside the soar in opioid prescription sales came a similar increase in prescription opioid deaths; between 2000-2014, the drugs were responsible for almost half a million deaths in the U.S.
+Alongside the soar in opioid prescription sales came a similar increase in prescription opioid deaths; between 2000-2014, the drugs were responsible for

 This has caused much concern among healthcare professionals, and earlier this year, the CDC issued new prescription guidelines to help tackle what has been referred to as the “opioid epidemic.”

 But could this new study offer a way to tackle this epidemic at its root?

 Despite the harms associated with opioids, there is no doubt the drugs offer significant benefits for many patients with moderate to severe pain.

 “Morphine transformed medicine,” notes co-senior author Brian Shoichet, Ph.D., a professor of pharmaceutical chemistry in the School of Pharmacy at the University of California-San Francisco (UCSF).

 “There are so many medical procedures we can do now because we know we can control the pain afterwards.
 But it’s obviously dangerous too.
 People have been searching for a safer replacement for standard opioids for decades,” he adds.

 According to Shoichet, scientists have previously tried to alter the structure of morphine itself in an attempt to abolish its harmful side effects, while maintaining its pain-relieving effects.